 Íslandsbanki seeks to set a positive precedent by being action driven, thereby gaining and maintaining customers’ trust.
 The Bank aims to communicate actively with customers and collaborators concerning responsible business practices, which is one of the keys to ensuring that Íslandsbanki is a positive force in society.

 To be able to understand and move forward Íslandsbanki needed a comprehensive overview of all of their ESG factors and the Klappir Sustainability Platform met all criteria in the selection process.
 This was on one hand referring to the basic activities of the bank, to receive savings and lend them to profitable and value-creating projects, but also referring to increased sustainability in all of the bank's operations.
 The Sustainability Platform assists the bank both on a daily basis and its long-term vision.

-Carbon offset: Íslandsbanki has offset their operations in full with certified emissions reduction units from CDM while also contributing to voluntary compensation through the restoration of wetlands.
+Carbon offset: Íslandsbanki has offset their operations in full with certified emissions reduction units from CDM. Íslandsbanki's total carbon offset measures amounted to 1000 (tCO2e).

 Waste management: Total emissions from waste generated in operations fell by 44%, mainly due to increase in percentage of waste recycled from 59% to 70%.